 Who Killed Sarah Stout?
 A young Quaker woman of unusual independence and wealth has been found dead in the River Lee.
 It was thought that she drowned, but an autopsy six weeks after her death suggests foul play.
 Four men were accused of her murder.
 In this interactive experience, you must collect and examine the facts to solve the case.

-The Junior-level English seminar American Moderns, studying American modernist authors and literature, produced Omeka exhibits for their final projects.
+The Junior-level English seminar American Moderns (Spring 2013), studying American modernist authors and literature, produced Omeka exhibits for their final projects.

 Troubled Waters: Tracing Waste in the Delaware River is a collaborative Tumblr site including the work of students from courses in multiple disciplines.
-These courses address questions related to waste in the Delaware River through the lens of chemistry, political science, and documentary filmmaking.
+These courses (held in the spring of 2014) address questions related to waste in the Delaware River through the lens of chemistry, political science, and documentary filmmaking.
 This project is funded by the Hurford Center for the Arts and Humanities and is supervised by visiting artist jessika m ross.